 These were just a few of the things going on, and I could tell you a whole lot more.

 I’m NOT complaining.
 I’m sharing that none of us are living in perfect worlds.
 We all can be super thankful and yet, feel depleted, exhausted, and needing to be filled up once again.

 If this is you, you are not alone.

 Here is my gift to you: You can be fulfilling what you believe God has called you to do in this season and yet, it may NOT be easy.
 You may have to fight for your peace, be very intentional on what and who you listen to, and how you spend your time.
-You will have to guard your heart and mind, by keeping your eyes on Jesus – not others.
+We are challenged in God’s Word to guard our heart and mind, and keep our eyes on Jesus – not others.

 This does not mean you are out of God’s will.

 This means that the enemy is well aware of your potential, and he plans on not making it easy for you to fulfill what God is calling you too.
 However, God is greater!
 And God always has the last say!